isce-framework/isce2/contrib/PyCuAmpcor/README.md

 ### 3.2 Customized Python Scripts

-If you need more control of the computation, you may follow the examples to create your own Python script.
+If you need more control of the computation, or incorporate the PyCuAmpcor procedure in your InSAR processing stacks, you may follow the *cuDenseOffsets.py* example to create your own Python script.
 The general steps are
 * create a PyCuAmpcor instance
 ```python
 # if installed with ISCE2